 Under the Act respecting industrial accidents and occupational diseases, interprovincial or international railway transport or shipping businesses are the only businesses that may be held personally liable for the payment of income replacement indemnities to an employee who is absent from work following an industrial accident; this applies both before and after the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) makes a decision.

 However, the amounts you pay to an employee to compensate for the salary or wages lost as a result of the employee's absence on the day of the accident, or the employee's absence to undergo a medical test at your request, constitute employment income.
-They must be reported on the employee's RL-1 slip.
+You must make source deductions and employer contributions on these amounts.

-Similarly, if you pay an employee more than the income replacement indemnity provided for under the Act, the excess amount constitutes employment income and must be reported on the employee's RL-1 slip.
-For example, if the CNESST indemnity is $500, and you pay the employee $600, you must report $100 ($600 - $500) on the employee's RL-1 slip.
+Similarly, if you pay an employee more than the income replacement indemnity provided for under the Act, the excess amount constitutes employment income.
+You must make source deductions and pay employer contributions on this amount.
+For example, if the CNESST indemnity is $500, and you pay the employee $600, you must make source deductions and pay employer contributions on the excess amount of $100 ($600 − $500).

 However, if an employee repays the income replacement indemnity, you are not required to make any adjustments as the repayment will be reported on the RL-5 slip the employee receives from the CNESST.